leoming/rust_crates/README.md

 either build the `net-wireless/floss` package, or run `cros_workon --board=${BOARD} dev-rust/third-party-crates-src` and build
 packages + run tests for your board of choice.

+## Adding a first-party package

+The `packages/` subdirectory contains a set of `Cargo.toml` files that roughly correspond to what exists in the ChromeOS tree.
+These exist only to provide dependency information with which we can create our `vendor/` directory, so everything is removed except for author information, dependencies, and (if necessary) a minimal set of features.
+Dependency sections outside of what would build for ChromeOS, like `[target.'cfg(windows)'.dependencies]`, are also removed.

+Admittedly, it's sort of awkward to have two `Cargo.toml`s for each first-party project.
+It may be worth trying to consolidate this in the future, though our future bazel migration potentially influences what the 'ideal' setup here is.